luiztauffer/guacamole-data-science/_posts/2019-01-08-pump-it-up-part1.md

 ## Geographical visualization
 Let's now visualize the distribution of the water pumps throughout the country.
 It enriches our feeling for the problem at hand and might help the client (NGO, Government, etc...) to derive further insights on strategies.

-We'll download Tanzania's geographical data that's freely available at http://www.diva-gis.org/gdata and make use of *Administrative areas* and *Inland water* data (there's plenty of other data there like roads, population...).
+We'll download Tanzania's geographical data that's freely available [here](http://www.diva-gis.org/gdata) and make use of *Administrative areas* and *Inland water* data (there's plenty of other data there like roads, population...).
 On top of these we will plot the *(longitude,latitude)* points from the water pumps dataset.

 To handle geographical data we're going to use [GeoPandas](http://geopandas.org/).